Group photograph of Chabad-Lubavitch emissaries in Brooklyn, New York. (Shutterstock)

 By World Israel News Staff

-The UK government issued a stern “final warning” to Chabad, chastising the Jewish outreach organization for fundraising to benefit the IDF shortly after the October 7th attacks.
+The UK government issued a stern “final warning” to Chabad, chastising the Jewish outreach organization for fundraising to benefit the IDF shortly after the October 7 attacks.

 The letter also accused Chabad’s trustees of engaging in “misconduct” and “mismanagement” for permitting the campaign.

 Some 180 complaints were filed against Chabad for a fundraiser it launched the day after the terror onslaught.
 The campaign, which lasted until January 2024, raised £2,280 ($2,780.)
+The money was raised to help Israeli soldiers stationed on the Lebanese border who had come under attack by Hezbollah starting on October 8, 2023.

 “In the immediate aftermath of 7 October, there was concern, fueled by social media reports, that due to the haste and sheer numbers of reservists being called up, there was not anything like enough winter clothing and protective gear to keep these young people safe from harm.
-Understandably, our community wanted to help,” the Chabad told the Jewish Chronicle.
+Understandably, our community wanted to help,” Chabad told the Jewish Chronicle.

 “We acknowledge that in facilitating a campaign to provide warm clothing and the like, however briefly and however modest its results, the charity exceeded its purposes and we are grateful for the guidance provided by the Charity Commission to ensure that this won’t happen again.”